Getting Started

 Section titled UsageThe Biome CLI comes with many commands and options, so you can use only what you need.

-You can format files and directories using the format
+You can format files and directories using the format command with the --write option:

 It formats, lints, and organizes imports.